lildude/jekyll-titles-from-content/README.md

 # Jekyll Titles from Content

-A Jekyll plugin to pull the page title from the first X words of the first line of the content, when none is specified.
+A Jekyll plugin to pull the page title from the first few words of the first line of the content if a title isn't set.

 ## What it does

-If you have a Jekyll page that doesn't have a title specified in the YAML Front Matter, this plugin instructs Jekyll to use that first X words of the content as the page's title.
+If you have a Jekyll page that doesn't have a title specified in the YAML Front Matter, this plugin instructs Jekyll to use that first few words of the content as the page's title.

 ## Why